xSolutions365/bank-account-api/BankAccountAPI.Tests/README.md

 ### BankAccountAPI.Tests
 - **Controllers**: Contains unit tests for the `BankAccountController` to ensure correct handling of HTTP requests.
 - **Services**: Contains unit tests for the `BankAccountService` to verify business logic and data manipulation.
-- **End-to-End Tests**: Contains end-to-end tests to verify the complete workflow of the application.
+- **End-to-End Tests**: Contains end-to-end tests to verify the complete functionality of the API.

+### bank-account-ui
+- **Components**: Contains React components for creating and listing bank accounts.
+- **Styles**: Contains CSS files for styling the React components.
+- **Services**: Contains API service functions for interacting with the backend.

 ## Setup Instructions